cypher4859/codeyou-devops-aws-final-project-central-documents/README.md

 ## Notes and Additional Challenges

-### Minecraft Server
+### All Projects

-- Your server must support mods and operate within a 1.5GB memory limit.
+- Your project deployed must operate within a 1.5GB memory limit.
+If you're concerned then we can talk about it but I don't think this will impact anyone
+- Ways to test this: Bring up your docker-compose stack, make sure everything is working, and run `docker stats` to evaluate how much memory your stack is running.

 ### Saleor Dashboard